beeker1121/imup/README.md

 imup is an image upload handler written in Go.

-Managing image uploads over HTTP in Go can be difficult when taking into account file type checks, request length check, request cancellation, and so on.
-This package was built to abstract those details away and provide a simple API to make dealing with image uploads a lot easier.
+Managing image uploads over HTTP in Go can be difficult when taking into account file type and request length checks, handling request cancellation, and so on.
+This package was built to abstract those details away and provide a simple API to make dealing with image uploads easier.

 This project was created for [MailDB.io](https://maildb.io/), check us out!

 ## Features

-- Handles all MIME image types defined in `http` standard lib:
+- Handles all MIME image types defined in the standard `http` lib:
   GIF, PNG, JPEG, BMP, WEBP, ICO
 - Set allowable image formats
 - Supports max file size limit